WormBase/db-migration/docs/source/user/index.rst

   	/wormbase/datomic_free/log

-  circus log (`circus` is the hypervisor for running the transactor):
+  circus log file (`circus` is the hypervisor for running the transactor):

-  	/wormbase/datomic_free/log
+  	/wormbase/circus-datomic-transactor.log

 Other commands
 --------------
-The following **may** be useful when manual intervention is required.
+The following *may* be useful when manual intervention is required.

 Reset the migration to a step (prompts):

   .. code-block:: bash